iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ---
 # NextVersion

+## Upgrade Note - peer dependency changes

+- The `core-backend` package has changed it's peer dependency on `ecschema-metadata` to optional.
+So it is no longer necessary to list `ecschema-metadata` as a dependency unless you use the `IModelSchemaLoader`.
+- The package `ecschema-metadata` now has `core-quantity` as a peer dependency.

+So if you are upgrading from 2.x or 3.0 and depend on `core-backend` you must either add `core-quantity` or remove `ecschema-metadata`.

 ## Simplified material creation

 [RenderSystem.createMaterial]($frontend) presents an awkward API requiring the instantiation of several related objects to create even a simple [RenderMaterial]($common).
 It also requires an [IModelConnection]($frontend).
 It has been deprecated in favor of [RenderSystem.createRenderMaterial]($frontend), which accepts a single [CreateRenderMaterialArgs]($frontend) object concisely specifying only the properties of interest to the caller.
 For example, the following: